dankuck/dankuck.github.io/_posts/2020-05-09-trumans-map-2-making-your-beliefs-pay-rent.md

 I couldn’t decide how the missing-not-missing pen counted as evidence.

 I excused myself without asking any more questions about my hypothesis.
-My *Partridge Killed McDermot* probability had shrunk a few times but a few of my anticipations were meaningless.
+My *Partridge Killed McDermot* probability had shrunk a few times, and a few of my anticipations were meaningless.
 I noticed I was confused, and I figured the police could ask him more questions without my help.

 As I stepped out on the porch Partridge said, “Thanks again, Truman, for bringing Hatchimal back to me.
 I’ve just been so upset since McDermot stole her.”